Willeede/thinkalike_project/docs/CODE_OF_CONDUCT.md

 **4. Reporting Violations - Upholding the Ethical Code**

 If you experience or witness behavior that violates this Code of Conduct, please report it to the ThinkAlike project maintainers or designated Code of Conduct enforcement team (if established).
-All reports will be kept confidential and will be reviewed and addressed seriously and fairly.
+All reports will be reviewed and investigated promptly and fairly.

 **How to Report:**